containers/podman-desktop/website/blog/2023-11-15-run-webassembly-wasm-workloads-windows-and-macos.md

 ## Running WebAssembly outside the browser

 Wasm has shipped in the major browser engines so the usage of wasm is possible without any 3rd party addition in the browser land.
 But when it comes to the edge/system usage, you need to find a virtual machine to run these workloads supporting WASI extension.
-And there is not only one application to run them, there are several wasm runtime such as WasmEdge, Wasmtime, Wasmer, and so on.
+And there is not only one application to run them, there are several wasm runtimes such as WasmEdge, Wasmtime, Wasmer, and so on.
 All runtimes support different CPU architectures.

 Since WASI is still maturing some of the API provided in these runtimes has not reached the standard, so users need to be careful to write portable applications that do not depend on a given runtime.